DannyQuintana/CRM-Desktop-App/ReadMe.md

-# Simple Inventory Management App
+# Simple Customer Relations Management App

 This piece of software is a desktop application for managing scheduled appointments and customer information.
-This program is written using Java and uses a mySQL database to manage these features.

 ## Dependencies